Denmark book World Cup spot with 5-1 rout

 - Christian Eriksen scored a hat-trick

-- Thirty of 32 spots have now been decided
+- Thirty of 32 World Cup spots have now been decided

 (CNN)The Danes are on their way to the World Cup after midfielder Christian Eriksen led the way with a hat-trick in an emphatic 5-1 victory over the Republic of Ireland in their playoff in Dublin.